network-chadmin/network-chadmin.com/docs/labs/network-academy/shrimp-co/lab-4.md

 ```

 ### Questions to Explore
-* Why couldn't Steve ping Loopback0 on `sea-mdf-r1`, but not `sea-mdf-r2` initially?
-Think through the packet walk.
+* Steve can ping 10.255.1.1 (Loopback0 on `sea-mdf-r1`), but not 10.255.1.2.
+Why?
+What would need to change in the network for both pings to succeed?
 * If the gateway IP address stays the same, how do your host's traffic arrive at the active interface?

 +++